How Many Smartphones Are In The World?

 How Many People Have Smartphones In The World?

-According to Statista, the current number of smartphone users in the world today is 3.5 billion, and this means 44.87% of the world’s population owns a smartphone.
-This figure is up considerably from 2016 when there was only 2.5 billion users, 33.58% of that year’s global population.
+According to Statista, the current number of smartphone users in the world today is 3.8 billion, and this means 48.33% of the world’s population owns a smartphone.
+This figure is up considerably from 2016 when there were only 2.5 billion users, 33.58% of that year’s global population.

 How Many People Have Mobile Phones In The World?